 At least in the case of robo-advisors, the application process will include a list of between six and 12 questions you’ll need to complete to determine your investment goals, time horizon, and risk tolerance.

 More precisely, the emphasis will be heavily on establishing your risk tolerance.
 That relates to your emotional ability to handle serious declines in your portfolio.
 If you’re generally risk-averse, you’ll be very uncomfortable with significant declines, say 20% or more.
 In that case, your portfolio will include a lower stock allocation.

 If you have a higher risk tolerance, your portfolio will include an asset allocation more heavily invested in stocks.

-To get an idea what such a questionnaire is like you can check out the Vanguard Investor Questionnaire.
+To get an idea of what such a questionnaire looks like you can check out the Vanguard Investor Questionnaire.

 Even if you are planning to retire early, you might want to start by completing this or a similar questionnaire.
 It’ll provide an objective assessment of your risk tolerance.

 But if early retirement is on your radar, you won’t have the luxury of relying on recommendations that will come as a result of the questionnaire.

 Remember the two primary objectives of early retirement we discussed at the beginning?
 The solution to both will require a heavy dose of aggressive investing.

 Since early retirement is by definition a very long-term lifestyle choice, you’ll need to favor growth assets like stocks in your portfolio, much more so than those who are planning for traditional retirement at 65 or 67.